The triangulated categories of framed bispectra and framed motives

-{\it However, it is enourmosly hard in practice to compute stable motivic homotopy types (and in particular, the sheaves $\pi_{*,*}^{\bb A^1}(A)$) as well as Hom-sets $SH(k)(A,B)$ between two bispectra $A,B$}.
-In~\cite{Voe2} Voevodsky introduces framed correspondences, the main purpose of which was to suggest a new approach to the stable motivic homotopy theory as such.
+However, it is enourmosly hard in practice to compute stable motivic homotopy types (and in particular, the sheaves $\pi_{*,*}^{\bb A^1}(A)$) as well as the Hom-set $SH(k)(A,B):=SH_{\nis}(k)(L_{\bb A^1}(A),L_{\bb A^1}(B))$ between two bispectra $A,B$.
+Therefore the computation of the localization functor $L_{\bb A^1}$ and the full subcategory of $L_{\bb A^1}$-local objects is of fundamental importance and requires a new approach to stable motivic homotopy theory as such.

-Using Voevodsky's theory of framed correspondences the authors introduce and develop the machinery of framed motives and big framed motives in~\cite{GP1} that converts the stable motivic homotopy theory of Morel--Voevodsky into the {\it local\/} theory of framed bispectra.
+In~\cite{Voe2} Voevodsky introduced framed correspondences, the main purpose of which was to suggest such a new approach to stable motivic homotopy theory.
+Namely, Voevodsky writes in his notes~\cite{Voe2}: ``I hope that the constructions described in the notes will lead to a new model of the stable homotopy theory which will be more friendly for computations questions.
+Of course one expects that it will be non-trivial to show that the new and the old models agree".

+In this paper explicit computations of the localization functor $L_{\bb A^1}$ and the associated subcategory of $L_{\bb A^1}$-local objects are given.
+As an application, we construct a new explicit and entirely local model for stable motivic homotopy theory $SH(k)$ predicted by Voevodsky.

+In more detail, using Voevodsky's theory of framed correspondences~\cite{Voe2}, the authors introduce and develop the machinery of framed motives and big framed motives in~\cite{GP1}.
+In Theorem~\ref{locfunctor} of the present paper, an explicit computation of the localization functor $L_{\bb A^1}$ is given.
+Namely, it is proven that the functor of big framed motives $\cc M^b_{fr}$ in the sense of~\cite{GP1} determines a localization functor on $SH_{\nis}(k)$ and, moreover, it is isomorphic to $L_{\bb A^1}$.
+Also, an explicit description of the full subcategory of $L_{\bb A^1}$-local objects in $SH_{\nis}(k)$ is given in Theorem~\ref{locobj}.
+Namely, it is equivalent to the full subcategory $SH_{\nis}^{fr}(k)$ introduced in Definition \ref{deffrsp}.
+As a consequence, the functor $F: SH_{\nis}^{fr}(k)\to SH(k)$ which is the identity on the objects is an equivalence of categories (see Theorem \ref{recover}).
+Its quasi-inverse is given by the big framed motive functor $\cc M^{b}_{fr}:SH(k)\to SH_{\nis}^{fr}(k)$ (see Theorem \ref{recover}).

-The purpose of this paper is to give another approach to $SH(k)$.
-Precisely, we define a triangulated category of framed bispectra $SH^{fr}_{\nis}(k)$ recovering $SH(k)$ (see Theorem~\ref{recover}).
+Thus the triangulated category of framed bispectra $SH^{fr}_{\nis}(k)$ recovers $SH(k)$.